SynergyKit/synergykit-sdk-android/DOCUMENTATION.md

 ```

 ## SynergyKit Initialization
-Before you can start with SynergyKit SDK you need to set tenant and key.
-Is recommended to set it up in `onCreate` method  the your application class (class extended Application).
+Before you can start developing with SynergyKit SDK you need to set tenant and key.
+Is recommended to set it up in `onCreate` method of your application class (class extended Application).

 You can find it in **Settings > Application keys > Tenant** and **Settings > Application keys > Value** in SynergyKit web application.